Population Aging in a Globalised World: Risks and Dilemmas?

 The 21st century has been described as the first era in human history when the world will no longer be young.
 There will be drastic changes in many aspects of our lives including socio-demographics, financial preparedness, and attitudes towards old age.

-This talk will focus on global population ageing and will evaluate the likely risks and opportunities of demographic ageing within the context of the health and wellbeing of individuals.
+This talk focused on global population ageing and will evaluate the likely risks and opportunities of demographic ageing within the context of the health and wellbeing of individuals.

-Four main areas covering the unequal distribution of risks in later life will be discussed:
+Four main areas covered the unequal distribution of risks in later life will be discussed: